rachartier/tiny-glimmer.nvim/README.md

     -- Animation refresh rate in milliseconds
     refresh_interval_ms = 8,

-    -- Timeout in milliseconds to batch text changes from multiple locations -- Increase this value if animations break with surround plugins or similar text_change_batch_timeout_ms = 50,
+    -- Timeout in milliseconds to wait after the last edit before processing animations -- This uses a debouncing approach: the timer restarts on each edit, and only fires -- when edits stop for this duration.
+This properly handles multi-location atomic -- edits from surround plugins and similar tools (default: 50) text_change_batch_timeout_ms = 50,

     -- Automatic keybinding overwrites